GB's Norrie wins Indian Wells title

 Last updated on .From the section Tennis

-Cameron Norrie won one of the biggest titles in tennis when he fought back from a set and a break down to beat Nikoloz Basilashvili at Indian Wells.
+Cameron Norrie became the first Briton to win the Indian Wells title when he fought back from a set and a break down to beat Nikoloz Basilashvili.

-"I'm so happy, I can't even describe it," Norrie told Amazon Prime.
+"I'm so happy, I can't even describe it," he said on court.

 His exploits in California have propelled Norrie to British number one and he is in the running to reach the elite season-ending ATP Finals.